ramesh-dev/ios-getting-started/README.md

 Some basic programming concepts, thats all we need, if not get some basics done.

+## Feedback?

+if you have anything (questions, suggestions, feedback, exceptations), just post us a feedback http://goo.gl/zJXmNA

 ### More content will be updated soon, stay tuned